SAP-archive/iot-services-sdk-nodejs/README.md

 ## License

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
-All rights reserved.
+All rights reserved. <br/>
+This project is licensed under the Apache Software License, v.2 except as noted otherwise in the LICENSE file.